-If you’re in the business of loaning money to people, you might be able to deduct the bad debt from your taxable income if that debt was never paid.
+If you’re loaning money to people, you might be able to deduct the bad debt from your taxable income if that debt was never paid.

 36. Sold, Unpaid Goods

-Businesses that sell goods in large volumes like distributors may sell those goods to other businesses on credit or through NET terms.
-If those bills are never paid off, the amount may be deductible from your business’ taxes.
+Businesses that sell large volumes, like distributors, may sell those goods to other businesses on credit or through NET terms.
+If those bills are never paid off, the amount may be deductible from your business taxes.

 37. Previous-Year Deductions

-The trend, if it’s not obvious yet, is most of these are simply costs of operating the business.
+If it’s not apparent yet, the trend is that most of these are simply business costs.
 Not all of these will apply to your business or your tax structure.
-Be sure to speak with a professional before diving headfirst into any of this.
+Be sure to speak with a professional before diving headfirst into this.
 At the end of the day, if you’re a U.S. business, chances are there’s a deduction you’re not taking for just about anything, so long as it’s a fixed cost, human cost, or existence cost.
-But, after all, that, what’s left?
+But, after all that, what’s left?